Oakford, Western Australia: Education

 An application for a new school located in Oakford was submitted by the Free Reformed Church School Association in 2023.
 The association already operates the John Calvin School in Byford.
 The proposed school would teach students from kindergarten to Year 12, with a capacity of 1,200 students.
 The application proposed that it would be built in two stages, with the senior block starting construction in 2028, and the junior block from 2032.
 The proposal received objections from local residents due to the issues it would cause to traffic and that it would 'ruin the vibe' of the rural area.
 The council also unaimously voted to recommend the project's refusal to Metro Outer Joint Development Assessment Panel.

 Fire

 In Oakford operates the Oakford Volunteer Bush Fire Brigade.
 Plans for a fire station in Oakford began in 2020, with the Shire finalising concept plans in October 2023.

 Transportation

-Within Oakford are Thomas, Nicholson roads and Tonkin highway; with both the south ends of Nicholson road and Tonkin highway ending at intersections with Thomas road in Oakford.
+Within Oakford are Thomas Road, Nicholson Road and Tonkin Highway; with both the south ends of Nicholson Road and Tonkin Highway ending at intersections with Thomas Road in Oakford.

-Since 2023, sections of Kargotich road have been closed due to construction of new roundabouts on Thomas road intersection with Kargotich and Nicholson roads.
+Since 2023, sections of Kargotich Road have been closed due to construction of new roundabouts on Thomas road intersection with Kargotich and Nicholson Roads.
 Road works are expected to mid-2024.
 This is in order to improve traffic flow along the Kwinana and South Western highways.
 Tonkin Highway is also being extended through Oakford to Jarrahdale.

 Below are the three major roads and their directions: